steven851007/XcodeMergeDriver/README.md

 - PBXSourcesBuildPhase section

 Handling these sections cover the most common file operations that cause a conflict:
-- Adding, deleting, moving renaming files
+- Adding, deleting, moving renaming files and groups
-- Creating, deleting, moving and renaming groups

-The script can't resolve conflicts caused by changes at other places in the Xcode project, like build configurations, schemes, etc. To support those pull requests are welcomed!
-See [Contributing](#contributing).
+The script can't resolve conflicts caused by changes at other places in the Xcode project, like build configurations, schemes, etc. You can fix those conflicts manually after the script finishes.

-Getting help
+About the project
 ------------

-Please open a bug report describing the issue if you encounter a bug.
-Attaching the three files from the merge will help solve the bug much faster:
-- Current version
-- Common ancestor version
-- Other version
+The project is implemented in Swift as a Swift package.
+It uses Swifts [argument parser](https://github.com/apple/swift-argument-parser) library to create a command line tool that accepts the parameters from git.

+To run the project in Xcode, do the following steps:
+- Check out the project
+- Open the XcodeMergeDriver folder in Xcode
+- Select the XcodeMergeDriver scheme -> Edit scheme -> Run -> Options and make sure the "Use custom working directory" is ticked and set to the project folder
+- Build and run all unit tests with Cmd+U

+You can also run the project with Cmd+R, but you must pass the three required arguments.
+You can do that under XcodeMergeDriver scheme -> Edit scheme -> Run -> Arguments -> Arguments Passed On Launch.

 Contributing
 ------------

-Contributions are welcomed!
-The project is written in Swift and thoroughly tested with multiple end-to-end tests.
-If you are fixing a bug or adding a new feature, add an end-to-end test case showcasing the problem and open a pull request with the fix.
+I appreciate your contributions.
+To make changes to the project, you can clone the repo and open the XcodeMergeDriver folder in Xcode.
+This folder includes the following:

+- The XcodeMergeDriver package
+- Unit tests for business logic
+- End-to-end tests for covering the most common use cases

+All pull requests with new features or bug fixes that change the business logic should include test cases validating the changes.

 License
 -------